scheinerman/Matroids.jl/README.md

 See [the documentation](https://docs.juliahub.com/General/Matroids/stable/) for information on how to use this module.
+Use of this module presumes familiarity with matroids.

 ## Quick Start
 * `M = Matroid(A)` for a matrix `A` creates the matroid based on the linear independent subsets of columns of `A`.